-Curved screen expands viewing angles for immersive experience.
+The curved screen expands viewing angles for an immersive experience.
 Powerful processor upscales everything to 4K.
 HDR image provides brighter colors, purer whites, and truer blacks.
 Offers popular streaming choices built-in.
-Can mirror from other devices or display wall art.
+It can mirror from other devices or display wall art.

 Some complaints about the remote not being effective.

 in our testing, we loved this Omni series model for its Dolby Vision picture quality, smart features, and surprisingly affordable price.

 Enhanced Dolby Vision 4K picture.
 Includes various popular streaming apps for your favorite music, shows, and films.
 Dolby Digital Plus audio technology and 3 HDMI ports.
 Built-in Alexa provides voice control for convenience in switching between streaming services.

 A few issues with Alexa integration.
 Some are unimpressed with the picture quality.

 At 43”, The Frame may not be the largest TV in this price range, but it is certainly the most stylish and innovatively designed.

 Colorful and bright QLED 4K display from a reputable name in televisions.
 Showcases owner-curated art when not being watched, making your TV a subtle, decorative addition to the space.
 Swappable bezels.
 Picture frame-like design.
 Wide viewing angle.
 Voice control.

 Must subscribe to a service to access its massive art gallery.

 For the price, it's hard to do better than this capable and familiar 4K TV from Amazon's Fire line.